 LWVUS launched grants to key target states to run full-page ads on Easter weekend urging senators in eight states to move the legislation forward for a hearing.
-The ads reached hundreds of thousands of people and were complemented by an action alert, events, letters to the editor, and postcards parties around the country.
+The ads reached hundreds of thousands of people and were complemented by an Action Alert, events, letters to the editor, and postcard parties around the country.
 The Leagues worked to pressure lawmakers into taking action and continued to build support for the legislation at the local level.

-The For the People Act was introduced again in the 117th Congress (2021 - 2023).
-The League lobbied legislators in Washington, DC, engaged grassroots supporters through action alerts, and helped facilitate meetings with state and local League members and their elected officials.
+The FTPA was introduced again in the 117th Congress (2021 - 2023).
+The League lobbied legislators in Washington, DC, engaged grassroots supporters through Action Alerts, and helped facilitate meetings with state and local League members and their elected officials.
 In the summer of 2021, the League launched another grant to 12 states and passed through more than \$100K to Leagues to continue to build support for the legislation.

-As part of the Campaign for Making Democracy Work, the League continued focusing on the protection and enforcement of voting rights in the 117th Congress, including FTPA, the Freedom to Vote Act (FTVA), and the John R. Lewis Voting Rights Advancement Act (JLVRAA).
+As part of the campaign for Making Democracy Work[®], the League continued focusing on the protection and enforcement of voting rights in the 117th Congress, including FTPA, the Freedom to Vote Act (FTVA), and the John R. Lewis Voting Rights Advancement Act.